andrehamm/WestminsterPortfolio/README.md

 This was an assignment for the computer architecture class I took in the Spring 2019.
 This lab helped us understand how caches work, by coding a two level memory system.
 I worked with a partner to run a couple of experiments and improve our system level understanding of the computer, one of the computer science learning goals.

 ### Text Summarizer
-critical thinking
-develeop effective problem solving skills
 This was my senior project.
-It was part research project, part software project that implemented
+It was part research project, part software project that used an unsupervised network that generated sentence embeddings to summarize transcripts of telephone calls.
+The final product was a command line tool that loaded a couple of models and summarized transcripts or user input.
+This project took a lot of critical thinking, one of the college wide learning goals.
+Although I did not achieve everything I set out to do, I had to do a lot of problem solving.